You are here

 Learn about the policies that may impact your application submission.

-When a postmark/submission date falls on a weekend or Federal holiday , the application deadline is automatically extended to the next business day.
+When a postmark/submission date falls on a weekend, Federal holiday , or Washington, DC area Federal office closure (NOT-OD-17-041), the application deadline is automatically extended to the next business day.

 Note: NIH FOAs are posted with a short grace period which allows applications to be submitted even if the submission deadline shifts beyond the expiration date of the FOA.
 As always, applicants must check the eRA Commons to view their application and ensure it has successfully made it to NIH.